 Stomach cancer, which is also called gastric cancer, is a disease that starts in the stomach.
 More than 22,000 Americans will be diagnosed with stomach cancer this year.
 The most common type is an adenocarcinoma, which arises from the glands in the stomach lining.
 Other kinds of gastric cancer are lymphoma, GIST (gastrointestinal stromal tumors) and carcinoid tumors.

 Stomach Cancer Treatment

 If the cancer is detected early, surgery alone can be used to treat and cure stomach cancer.
 The treatment of stomach cancer generally involves a team approach with surgical, medical and radiation oncologists.
 Surgical resection with an adequate lymphadenectomy is essential for a cure.
-John P. Hoffman, MD, FACS, Jeffrey M. Farma, MD, FACS, James C. Watson, MD, FACS, John Michael Daly, MD, FACS, and Nestor F. Esnaola, MD, MPH, MBA, FACS, are experts in this area.
+John P. Hoffman, MD, FACS, Jeffrey M. Farma, MD, FACS, John Michael Daly, MD, FACS, and Nestor F. Esnaola, MD, MPH, MBA, FACS, are experts in this area.
 Team members treat patients with chemotherapy and radiation therapy pre- or post-surgery, which has recently been proven to improve the cure rate for this disease.
 Some patients may have just have chemotherapy before and after surgery.